cmusatyalab/hyperfind/README.md

 - Publish your local copy to by running `./gradlew publishToMavenLocal` in the opendiamond-java repo
 - Uncomment the `mavenLocal()` line in build.gradle in this repository
-- Update the version of `edu.cmu.cs.diamond.opendiamond:opendiamond-java` dependency in the build.gradle file in this repository to that of your local copy
+- Update the version of the `edu.cmu.cs.diamond.opendiamond:opendiamond-java` dependency in the version.props file in this repository to that of your local copy

 Option 2: Directly use build directory

 - Build your local copy to by running `./gradlew build` in the opendiamond-java repo
-- Uncomment the last two lines in the dependency block in hyperfind's build.gradle
+- Uncomment the last two lines in the dependency block in connection-diamond/build.gradle